fasciculus/fasciculus/source/Fasciculus.Algorithms/README.md

 This package includes a bunch of algorithms.

+## Array Pools

+Invocation of actions or functions on pooled arrays.

 ## Array Equality and Comparison

 The classes `ByteArrayEqualityComparer` and `ByteArrayComparer` allow testing for equality or